jeremenichelli/jeremenichelli.github.io/_posts/2015-10-14-automating-the-critical-css-inlining-with-gulp.md

 ## Wrap-up

 If you decide to inline styles at the top of your site you need to find out which styles are *critical* and which aren't.
-There's not a right anwser because it depends on the design of your site, but most of the articles about authoring those critical rules recommend to focus on the portion of the page that is first seen by the user and leave probably nitpicky design styles for a later load.
+Which ones are critical and which aren't will depend on the design of your site, but most of the articles about authoring those critical rules recommend to focus on the portion of the page that is first seen by the user and leave probably nitpicky design styles for a later load.

 Hope you find this useful and, in case you give a try, that it really simplifies your work flow and improves your page loading times.